Driving a car is a daily necessity for most people, especially if you don’t live in a large city with reliable transportation.

 Unfortunately, a vehicle is also one of the most expensive purchases you’re likely to make, forcing many people to take out an auto loan rather than saving up cash to pay upfront.
 So what do you do if you have bad credit and need a new car?

-Here are our top picks of bad credit auto lenders for 2020, along with some tips on how to get the best loan possible.
+Here are our top picks of bad credit auto lenders for 2021, along with some tips on how to get the best auto loan possible.

 OVERVIEW: TOP 3 CAR LOANS FOR BAD CREDIT